Golden age of American animation: Sound in animation

-While much of the focus in an animated cartoon is on the visuals, the vocal talents and symphonic scores that accompanied the images were also very important to the cartoons' success.
+While much of the focus in an animated cartoon is on the visuals, the vocal talents and symphonic scores that accompanied the images were also very important to the animated cartoons' success.
 As motion pictures drew audiences away from their radio sets, it also drew talented actors and vocal impressionists into film and animation.
 Mel Blanc gave voice to most of Warner Bros. more popular characters, including Bugs Bunny, Porky Pig (starting in 1937), and Daffy Duck.
 Other voices and personalities from vaudeville and radio contributed to the popularity of animated films in the Golden Era.
 Some of these (generally uncredited) actors included Cliff Edwards (also known as Ukulele Ike), Arthur Q. Bryan, Stan Freberg, Bea Benaderet, Bill Thompson, Grace Stafford, Jim Backus, June Foray, and Daws Butler.

 Cartoons of this era also included scores played by studio orchestras.
-Carl Stalling at Schlesinger/Warner Bros., Scott Bradley at MGM and Winston Sharples at Paramount composed numerous cartoon soundtracks, creating original material as well as incorporating familiar classical and popular melodies.
+Carl Stalling, Scott Bradley, Sammy Timberg, Winston Sharples, Darrell Calker, Clarence Wheeler, and Oliver Wallace composed numerous cartoon soundtracks, creating original material as well as incorporating familiar classical and popular melodies.
 Many of the early cartoons, particularly those of Disney's Silly Symphonies series, were built around classical pieces.
 These cartoons sometimes featured star characters, but many had simple nature themes.